Aylesbury: The Aylesbury duck

-The Aylesbury duck remains a symbol of the town of Aylesbury.
-Aylesbury United F.C. are nicknamed "The Ducks" and include an Aylesbury duck on their club badge, and the town's coat of arms includes an Aylesbury duck and plaited straw, representing the two historic industries of the town.
-The Aylesbury Brewery Company, now defunct, featured the Aylesbury duck as its logo, an example of which can still be seen at the Britannia pub.
-Duck Farm Court is a shopping area of modern Aylesbury located near the historic hamlet of California, close to one of the main breeding grounds for ducks in the town, and there have been two pubs in the town with the name "The Duck" in recent years; one in Bedgrove that has since been demolished and one in Jackson Road that has recently been renamed.
+It remains a symbol of the town.
+Aylesbury United F.C. are nicknamed "The Ducks" and include an Aylesbury duck on their club badge; the town's coat of arms includes a duck and plaited straw, representing the two historic industries of the town.
+The Aylesbury Brewery Company, now defunct, featured the duck as its logo; an example of which can still be seen at the Britannia pub.
+Duck Farm Court is a shopping area of modern Aylesbury located near the historic hamlet of California, close to one of the main breeding grounds for ducks in the town.
+There were two pubs in the town with the name "The Duck" in recent years: one in Bedgrove, that has since been demolished, and one in Jackson Road that has recently been renamed.

-An illustration of Jemima Puddle-Duck from The Tale of Jemima Puddle-Duck by Beatrix Potter.

-Demography

-The town's population has grown from 28,000 in the 1960s to almost 72,000 in 2011 due in the main to new housing developments, including many London overspill housing estates, built to ease pressure on the capital.
-Indeed, Aylesbury, to a greater extent than many English market towns, saw substantial areas of its own heart demolished in the 1950s/1960s as 16th–18th century houses (many in good repair) were demolished to make way for new, particularly retail, development.

-Aylesbury's population in the ten-year period since 2001 has grown by two thousand primarily related to the development of new housing estates which will eventually cater for eight thousand people on the north side, between the A41 (Akeman Street) and the A413 and the expansion of Fairford Leys estate.

-According to the 2011 Census, the religious groupings in Aylesbury were: Christianity (55.7%), no religion (26.9%), Islam (8.3%), Hinduism (1.4%), other (0.4%).
-6.7% of respondents did not state their religion.

 Geography

 Neighbourhoods

 Housing estates in or neighbourhoods of the modern Aylesbury include: